-

 If the sauce is too thick, add a little more milk.

-Note: For a richer bechamel sauce, replace half the milk with the same amount of double cream; for a lighter bechamel sauce, add half milk and half water.
+Note: For a richer bechamel sauce, replace half the milk with the same amount of double cream; for a lighter béchamel sauce, add half milk and half water.

 Prepare the Pate Brisee:

-Shape into a mound, make a well in the center and pour in the beaten egg and 2 tablespoons water.
+Shape into a mound, make a well in the center and pour in the beaten egg and 2 tablespoons of water.

 Preheat the oven to 180°C (350°F) Gas Mark 4.

-Divide the pastry into several pieces, roll out on a lightly floured surface and use to line boat-shaped, oval or round tartlet tins.
+Roll out on a lightly floured surface and use to line boat-shaped, oval or round tartlet tins.

 Line with baking parchment or greaseproof paper and fill with baking beans.